changkun/modern-cpp-tutorial/book/en-us/07-thread.md

    std::cout << "current counter:" << counter << std::endl;
    ```

 2. Release/consumption model: In this model, we begin to limit the order of operations between processes.
-If a thread needs to modify a value, but another thread will have a dependency on that operation of the value, that is, the latter depends. former.
+If a thread needs to modify a value, but another thread will have a dependency on that operation of the value, that is, the latter depends on the former.
 Specifically, thread A has completed three writes to `x`, and thread `B` relies only on the third `x` write operation, regardless of the first two write behaviors of `x`, then `A ` When active `x.release()` (ie using `std::memory_order_release`), the option `std::memory_order_consume` ensures that `B` observes `A` when calling `x.load()` Three writes to `x`.
 Let's look at an example:

    ```cpp
    // initialize as nullptr to prevent consumer load a dangling pointer